 If you have an unsuccessful payment.
 Nelnet will assess a $30 fee and retry the payment on the 7th of the following month.
 If both transactions are unsuccessful and you miss a payment, your payment plan will be canceled.
 Then, you will be assessed a $60 late fee, the balance will be due in full, and a registration hold will be placed on your student account.

 Housing U Payments

 The Housing Application and Reservation Fees will still be paid through Housing U as they occur during the Housing Application and Room Reservation processes.
 Visit the Housing & Residential Education office during business hours (Monday—Friday 8 a.m.-5 p.m.)

 A: Yes.
 You will incur a one-time $35 fee for each term you enroll.
 This fee is non-refundable and will be deducted from your designated checking/savings account or bank card account at the time you enroll.

 A: No. Each student will be assessed an enrollment fee.

 A: Yes.
 Your payment plan will be term-specific.

 A: Yes.
-Your monthly payment amount will be adjusted if you add hours or have any additional charges assessed, or have a credit applied towards your balance.
-Balances will automatically be adjusted after the tuition deadline, and each month thereafter.
+Your monthly payment amount will be adjusted if you add hours, have any additional charges assessed, or have a credit applied toward your balance.
+Balances will automatically be adjusted after the tuition deadline and each month thereafter.

 A: Yes.
 You may cancel your play at any time.
-However, the $35 enrollment fee is nonrefundable.
-If you no longer wish to participate in the payment plan, you will be subject to the regular billing terms of the University, which will cause your balance to be immediately due in full, a hold on your records, and a $60 late fee.
+However, the $35 enrollment fee is non-refundable.
+If you no longer wish to participate in the payment plan, you will be subject to the regular billing terms of the University, which will cause your balance to be immediately due in full, place a hold on your records, and incur a $60 late fee.